Harris Isbell: Drug policy

 In 1951 Isbell testified to Congress before the passage of the Boggs Act of 1952 that "smoking marijuana has no unpleasant aftereffects, no dependence is developed on the drug, and the practice can easily be stopped at any time."
+(The main active ingredient THC was much lower in marijuana back then than it is now).

 Isbell (1971b) (p 903) provides a liberal view of drug policy.
 He observes that the drug laws of the time are "excessively rigid and extremely punitive", and have not had any proven effect on the drug problem.
 He then states that "simple possession of a drug for one's own use should be a civil offense punishable only by a fine", and suggests the possibility that marijuana of low or moderate potency could be legalized and regulated like tobacco, while also observing that maintenance on barbiturates, cocaine, or amphetamine would not be "pharmacologically sound".
 However, Isbell rejected removing controls on marijuana, which would "open the way to more potent stuff" such as hashish, with the consequent risk of high-dose effects.